anshuman-nanda/resume-intelligence/README.md

 ## 🙏 Acknowledgments

-Resume Intelligence stands on the shoulders of giants:
+ResumeMatch stands on the shoulders of giants:

 - **Resume-Matcher** - Inspiration for local-first resume analysis
 - **LEANN** - Best practices for lightweight, privacy-focused AI tools